-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m., Eastern Time, on October 26, 2021.
-Have your proxy card in hand when you access the website and then follow the instructions to obtain your records and to create an electronic voting instruction form.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59, m., Eastern Time, on November 1, 2022.
+Have your proxy card in hand when you access the website and then follow the instructions to obtain your records and to create an electronic worling instruction form.